klausbrunner/sunce/README.md

 ## Performance

 `sunce` is designed for high throughput with constant memory usage.
 The streaming architecture handles infinite coordinate ranges and time series without memory growth.
+In combined geographic sweeps and time series, the tool can generate several million records per second on a decently modern machine.

 ## License